-You can fill out and submit the application form here.
-The deadline to apply to the program is February 1, 2013.
-There will be an open house scheduled in early-mid January so you may get more information, talk to faculty, and tour labs.
+The deadline to apply to the Honors program is in early February (TBD).
+There will be an open house/info session scheduled in early-mid January so you can get more information and talk to faculty.

 - For students planning to do honors research their senior year, start planning during WSP of your junior year.
 If planning to start your thesis during WSP or Spring of your junior year, start planning at the beginning of the Fall semester of your junior year.
-See the list of important dates and deadlines for honors research.
+See the list of Important Deadlines for Honors Research.

 - Discuss your interests with all professors with whom you might like to work.
 Find out about the types of projects that might be available in their labs for you to work on.
 Start this process at least a few weeks before the application deadline.
 The Open House is a good place to get information as well.

 Submitting your application

 - Fill out the application form, keeping the following in mind:

 - A faculty member cannot promise you a place in their lab when you speak to them.
 Decisions on student placement are made by the entire Biology faculty once all applications are received.